april-tools/colorai/index.md

 {% include figure.html img="colorai.png" alt="colorai logo" width="75%" %}

 Many of the recent advancements in AI are due to exploiting <i><b>structured low-rank representations</b></i>, from  low-rank tensor factorizations (Kolda and Bader 2009) for scaling large language models (LLMs), e.g., via adapters (Hu et al. 2021) or structured matrices
-(Dao et al. 2022); the diffusion of compact polynomial representations as powerful inductive biases for deep learning architectures (Cheng et al. 2024); the emergence of probabilistic circuits to provide tractable probabilistic inference with guarantees (Choi, Vergari, and Van den Broeck 2020) and reliable neuro-symbolic AI (Ahmed et al. 2022); and the wide application of tensor networks to solve and accelerate physics-related problems (Biamonte and Bergholm 2017) and quantum computing (Orus 2019).
+(Dao et al. 2022); the diffusion of compact polynomial representations as powerful inductive biases for deep learning architectures (Cheng et al. 2024); the emergence of probabilistic circuits to provide tractable probabilistic inference with guarantees (Loconte et al. 2024; Choi et al. 2020) and reliable neuro-symbolic AI (Ahmed et al. 2022); and the wide application of tensor networks to solve and accelerate physics-related problems (Biamonte and Bergholm 2017) and quantum computing (Orus 2019).

 ### "How are all these representations related to each others? and how can we transfer knowledge across communities?"